 - Commission for financial mathematical research of state bonds and external bonds guaranteed by the state (Acad.
 K Popov),

 as well as detailed individual plans by the mathematicians Acad.
 Ivan Tzenov, Acad.
 Ljubomir Tchakalov, Acad.
 Nikola Obrechkoff and Acad.
 Kiril Popov.
 This was the beginning of the implementation of the idea, discussed by the EC of the BAS already in 1945 (Protocol #14/01.08.1945), to create a branch for Natural Science and Mathematics within the Academy and develop research institutes for individual areas of science, including an institute for mathematics.

 Fully in line with the dynamics of the time and the development of research in mathematical sciences, the organisation changed its name several times.
 In 1949 the Mathematical Institute (MI) was established at the Physical and Mathematical branch of the Academy and Acad.
 L Tchakalov was appointed as its head (Dnevnik 490/24.03.1949).
 The MI was renamed Mathematical Institute with Computing Centre (MI with CC) in 1961, Institute of Mathematics and Mechanics with Computing Centre (IMM with CC) in 1972, and Institute of Mathematics (IM) in 1994.
-The current name, Institute of Mathematics and Informatics, goes back to 1995.
+The current name, Institute of Mathematics and Informatics, was adopted in 1995.

-On 27 June 1951 the EC of the BAS confirmed the first Scientific Council of the MI, including
+On 27 June 1951 the BAS Management Board approved the first Scientific Council of the Mathematics Institute, including:

 Chairman: Acad.
 N Obrechkoff;

 Secretary: Prof. B Petkanchin;